oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/azure-kubernetes-service/domain-on-pv.md

 $ kubectl get secret
 ```
 ```
-NAME                                      TYPE                                  DATA   AGE regcred                                   kubernetes.io/dockerconfigjson        1      2m25s
+NAME                                      TYPE                             DATA   AGE domain1-weblogic-credentials              Opaque                           2      2m32s
-default-token-csdvd                       kubernetes.io/service-account-token   3      25m
+sh.helm.release.v1.weblogic-operator.v1   helm.sh/release.v1               1      5m32s
-domain1-weblogic-credentials              Opaque                                2      3m42s
+weblogic-operator-secrets                 Opaque                           1      5m31s
-sh.helm.release.v1.weblogic-operator.v1   helm.sh/release.v1                    1      5m41s
+weblogic-webhook-secrets                  Opaque                           2      5m31s
-weblogic-operator-secrets                 Opaque                                1      5m41s
+wlsregcred                                kubernetes.io/dockerconfigjson   1      38s
 ```

 **Note**: If the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this sample to ensure that you correctly followed all of them.
-The `default-token-mwdj8` shown above will have a different ending in your output.

 ##### Create WebLogic Domain
 You will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume you created previously.